polyfacet/my-md-log/Programming/BadCode/ManufacturerCode.md

 Fourteen conditions in an if statement combined with ANDs, ORs and NOTs makes it quite impenetrable for my poor little brain to process.

-There are some many bad things in this code, but this if statement is something else.
+There are so many bad things in this code, but this if statement is something else.

 ## How I solved the issue with the bad code.
 I inserted the lines below before the real mess started.